 # 3 Tadasana in each asana or How to move forward with strength and integrity in your practice

-True strength and power is created in a yoga practice that is precise, centered and humble.
+True strength and power is created in a yoga practice that is precise, centred and humble.

-Instead of being preoccupied with the yoga spectacle - advanced postures, sometimes acrobatic - it is better to focus on strengthening and softening the center of the body, speaking asana, Tadasana.
+Instead of being preoccupied with the yoga spectacle - advanced postures, sometimes acrobatic - it is better to focus on strengthening and softening the centre of the body, speaking asana, Tadasana.